In A Flash

 Other changes proposed by the Ontario government include updated requirements regarding information that employers must provide to new hires.
 As of now, the ESA only requires employers to give new hires the latest version of the ESA employment standards poster, outlining general information about the ESA and its regulations.

-These changes are at the proposal stage and have not been passed, meaning they are not yet law.
+These changes are at the First Reading stage and have not been passed, meaning they are not yet law.
 We will provide updates as details emerge regarding upcoming changes.

 If you have any questions about this topic, or any questions relating to workplace law generally, please do not hesitate to contact a Mathews Dinsdale lawyer.